 What happened to the Guitar Conspiracy and all other eBooks?

-Along with the Guitar Conspiracy, came the Work Book which included the TAB’s for all of the chord progressions, arpeggios and modal exercises.
-The first few hundred copies were printed and sold out immediately.
+Along with the Guitar Conspiracy came the SEPR Work Book which included the TAB for all the chords, arpeggios, and modal exercises.
+The first few hundred copies of these books were printed and sold out immediately.
 Some people just wanted the PDF so I offered that as well, at a lower cost.

 It quickly became apparent that once printed, I had limited myself.
 I couldn’t add any new songs or exercises.
-Since the whole concept of teaching guitar online was to remove excuses such as time, location and seamless updates, it made sense to stop the hard copy version and go completely digital.
+Since the whole concept of teaching guitar online was to remove excuses such as time and location, as well as having the ability to offer seamless updates, it made sense to stop the hard copy versions and go completely digital.

 This led me to produce a number of eBooks over the next five years.
 I included free updates as I developed them.
 At the time, it made sense to pursue this and I enjoyed the challenge.

 Another eBook, Rhythm Guitar, had two different concepts.
-The first concept was to say rhythms using syllables, then play them.
-The second concept was a practice version of each song, a simplified loop if you like.
+The first was to say rhythms using syllables, then play them.
+The second concept was a practice version of each song played with a pick, a simplified loop if you like.

 I also wrote a book called Music Theory which taught you how to read and write music on the stave.